nimaeskandary/poly-server/readme.md

 resolve all the code in the repo.
 In `projects/...` will be `deps.edn` files for individual build targets, and will only include components required to build that project.

+Running `poly check` will give you warnings like your project depends on something else in the monorepo that it is not using, or errors like you are trying to use something from a namespace that is not in an interface package

+### testing

+* `poly test`

+This can include options like what bases, components, or projects you want to run tests for, with nothing will run tests for bases and components your projects in `projects/` depend on

 ### Libraries

 * `poly libs` - see project dependencies